AdenosHermes/Kmeans-ImageSegmentation/README.md

-# kmeans
+# K-means For Image Segmentation
-A basic implementation of image segmentation with kmeans, with random initialization
+A basic implementation of image segmentation with kmeans using Lloyd's algorithm, with random initialization

 The following is a comparison of the result and the raw image:
 Segmented image with k=200: <br>